 Who’s involved?
 Khary Payton is Aqualad, Danica McKellar is Miss Martian, Nolan North is Conner Kent, Alyson Stoner is Batgirl, and Marina Sirtis is Queen Bee.
 Britt Baron will also join the voice cast.
 The show is once again written by Greg Weisman.

 Anything else I need to know?
 Probably a lot, but even if you know the comics well I’d highly recommend going back and watching Seasons 1 and 2.
 The show is excellent, and incredibly dense in continuity.
 So whatever happens in Season 3, chances are it’ll build on the first two.
+The first trailer dropped at Comic-Con, and now it’s up above this text!

 DC Universe Streaming Service: Harley Quinn